p1ngb4ck/GrowTent-Controller-for-Home-Assistant/README.md

 A display and a DHT11 is added as example also.
 In the future I will add additional local control via rotary encoder and examples for lux-sensor, humditiy, pressure, temp using different sensor types, radio control (incl. socket control of rf controlled sockets).
 With the circuit on the picture, it is possibly to use a cheap 230V->5V/2A power buck module to be added at the end of the normal power cable, providing additional relay controlled power to the lamp(s) as well as the dimming control then -> basically like a Zigbee that can just integrate to the powerline without additional connections.

+Note : to not overload the picture, I added only 2 10V PWM channels - you can add additional channels respectively just the same way.

 <img src="/images/GrowController_Steckplatine.png">

 Reference to original project.
 TLC5947 module can be integrated into the circuit above - if PWM ports of Adafruit TLC5947 are each connected through a 1k ohms resistor to the base of a 2N222 transistor and you supply 12V as described in original project, you can use that as a 24 channel 12V fan controller!